cricci3/Smoker-Detector-ML-Model/README.md

 The dataset chosen for this project is www.kaggle.com/datasets/kukuroo3/body-signal-of-smoking.
 It was selected due to its relevance to the domain and suitability for demonstrating the capabilities of the chosen machine learning algorithms.
 The dataset comprises 27 features for over 50000 values.

 ## Models
-We used two models, Decision Tree and Neural Network and both with and without the PCA.
+We used two models, Decision Tree and Neural Network both with and without the PCA.

 ## Contributors